 Unfortunately, there is really no concrete answer for this question.
 What can happen will be determined by a number of factors: for example, are your options vested or unvested?
 Have you exercised the options?
 Is your company public?
 Are you being acquired by a private firm?
 You will probably have to wait until the terms of the M&A agreement are released, but in the interim, read your stock option agreement.
 There should be some language in there about what may happen in the event of a merger or acquisition.
 More in this article on what happens to stock options after a company is sold.

-What happens to restricted stock units after an acquisition?
+What happens to restricted stock units or awards after an acquisition?

 Similar to the situation above, what can happen to restricted stock units after a company is bought or merges with another firm will depend on a variety of factors.
 It isn't always about money either.
 If the acquiring firm doesn't give its current employees any type of equity compensation, it may not want to disrupt things now.
 The terms of the deal will play a large role too, so you will want to find out whether your company is being bought in an all cash deal, all stock, or some blend of the two.
 This podcast on what happens to RSUs after a merger or acquisition has more information.